-In its ideal form, the waterfall model indicates that one phase of the project management process cannot start until the previous one is completed.
+In its most simplyfied form, the waterfall model (or waterfall process) indicates that one phase of the project management process cannot start until the previous one is completed.

 Let us look at a real life case.

-As usual, the project management process should follow the waterfall model, essentially, completing the planning phase before starting the implementation phase.
+usual, the project management process should follow the waterfall process,

 Shape and size of the property: rectangular, 60 m by 40 m.